MyGoodFoodWorld

 • 1 teaspoon red chili powder, mild

-• ½ teaspoon dried mango powder (amchur), see notes
+• ½ teaspoon dried mango powder (amchur), see note 5

 • 1 teaspoon roasted powdered cumin (bhuna jeera)